HeadlessDull/RecRoom-Avatar-Archive/README.md

 # The Archive
 A large dump of images/textures/and fbx's of most if not all Avatar items used in game.
-> without UGC items from the community ⚠️
+> without UGC items from the community AND without known collab items ⚠️
 > > We could aceppt **PERSONALLY** include given UGC assets *later* on.

 >  Not *"yet"* blender ready out of the box ⚠️